 - 450 – a fire temple was built inside the cathedral in an attempt to reintroduce Zoroastrianism in Armenia.

 - 483/484 AD – in the site of the first church a new one was constructed by Vahan I Mamikonian – a local governor of Persian Armenia.
 Basically, this is the contemporary Etchmiadzin Cathedral, although later the structure was significantly rebuilt.
 The northern and eastern walls of the current church are from the 5th century AD.

-- Further centuries – the cathedral was gradually neglected, the centre of Armenian Church was moved to Dvin.
+- Further centuries – the cathedral was gradually neglected, and the center of the Armenian Church was moved to Dvin.